janjanbaj/academic-website/public/static/academic.typ

 - Was selected in a competitive, fully-funded research program to research *VPN security* and radio frequency communication with a focus on IEEE 802.11 Wi-Fi protocols with _Dr.William Tolley_.
 - Completed an intensive study of *computer networking*, equivalent to a full-semester course, within one month.
 - Analyzed academic papers on the Great Firewall of China and reviewed C-code used in VPN attacks, adapting techniques for use with software-defined radio (SDR) systems.
-- Contributed to a project resulting in an *abstract accepted* by _*Proceedings on Privacy Enhancing Technologies*_ (PoPETs).
+- Motivated the idea to a project resulting in an *abstract accepted* by _*Proceedings on Privacy Enhancing Technologies*_ (PoPETs).
-- Prepared and presented a poster presentation for the SRS Parents' Weekend Event [October 2024] and the WLU Science Advisory Board Poster Session [November 2024] representing the Computer Science Department.
+- Prepared and presented a *poster presentation* for the SRS Parents' Weekend Event [October 2024] and the *WLU Science Advisory Board* Poster Session [November 2024] representing the Computer Science Department.

 = Professional Experience